Auditing Sex/Gender Disparities in Emergency Triage with LLM-based Paired Comparisons: Discussion

-\paragraph{Methodological Contributions} Our counterfactual framework advances the field of bias detection in several ways.
-First, by training an LLM to accurately replicate human triage decisions, we create a high-fidelity model of current clinical practice.
-This approach sidesteps the challenge of defining "correct" triage assignments, instead focusing on detecting inconsistencies in how patient gender influences decisions.
+Our paired-comparison framework contributes to the field of bias detection in several ways.
+First, by training an LLM (Mistral NeMo 12B) to approximate human triage decisions as recorded in clinical documentation, we obtain a model that reflects documented current clinical practice with agreement comparable to reported human inter-rater levels.
+This approach sidesteps the challenge of defining ``correct'' triage assignments, instead focusing on detecting inconsistencies in how patient gender influences predictions conditioned on documented inputs.
 Second, our modality-specific analysis reveals that bias operates through multiple channels.
-The high sensitivity when transforming only tabular gender indicators suggests that explicit gender markers strongly influence triage, while the different patterns observed with text-isolated transformations indicate that implicit gender cues in clinical narratives also contribute to bias, albeit through different mechanisms.
+The high sensitivity when transforming only tabular gender indicators suggests that explicit gender markers strongly influence triage, while the different patterns observed with text-isolated transformations indicate that implicit gender cues in clinical narratives also contribute, albeit through different mechanisms.
 Third, the use of asymmetric bias metrics (NATS) provides insights beyond simple parity measures.
-Traditional fairness metrics might miss these directional effects, which reveal not just that outcomes differ by gender, but that the model (and by extension, human decision-makers) responds asymmetrically to gender transformations. \paragraph{Limitations and Future Directions} Several limitations warrant consideration.
-First, there is an inherent ``multimodality gap” between the information available to our models and the full set of cues used in real triage encounters.
-Our analysis relies on recorded clinical data, whereas human triage integrates additional modalities such as speech prosody, tone, visible distress, agitation, and overall demeanor.
-These non-verbal signals can influence perceived urgency but are not captured in our inputs, so our estimates reflect biases in documented information rather than the complete sensory context of triage.
-Second, while our LLM accurately emulates human triage decisions, it necessarily inherits any biases present in the training data.
-Our analysis detects relative differences in how gender influences triage but cannot determine absolute ``correct” triage levels.
-Third, our binary gender framework, while enabling clear causal analysis, does not capture the full spectrum of gender identity and its intersection with other demographic factors.
-Fourth, while our observed effects demonstrate meaningful patterns of bias, there remains the possibility that the LLM itself may \textit{amplify or distort} certain biases present in the training data differently than humans; the complex, non-linear nature of transformer architectures could magnify subtle patterns in ways that do not directly correspond to the original human decision-making processes.
-We are currently investigating this phenomenon, including through latent space exploration, to better understand \textit{how} the model reproduces these biases and to quantify any potential amplification or distortion effects.
+Traditional fairness metrics might miss these directional effects, which reveal not just that predicted outcomes differ by gender, but that the model responds asymmetrically to gender transformations, an asymmetry that, given the model was trained on documented decisions, may reflect patterns in the underlying recorded human decision-making.